 Prevention of dog bites

-* If a dog approaches, stay calm.
-Teach your children to stand still - "like a tree".
+- If a dog approaches, remember to stay calm and teach your children to stand still - "like a tree".
 Never pet a dog without letting it sniff you first.

-* If a dog threatens to attack, stay calm, talk in a firm voice and avoid eye contact.
+- If a dog threatens to attack, stay calm, talk in a firm voice and avoid eye contact.
 Don't scream.
-Back away slowly and don't turn and run - a dog will always outrun you.
+Back away slowly but don't turn and run - a dog will always outrun you.

 Rabies is a fatal viral infection carried in the saliva of warm-blooded animals; the transfer to humans is usually from a rabid dog.

 Symptoms in an infected animal include unusual behaviour, aggressiveness, excessive drooling and paralysis.